 • “Beyond the Stats: Representation, Counter-Narratives, and Education as an Organizing/Survival Strategy,” featuring coursework and the pedagogical approach of Beyond the Stats (BTS), a collective of formerly incarcerated and system impacted students enrolled at UC Davis.
 Led by BTS co-founders Tina Curiel-Allen and Daniel Mendoza.

 • “Organizing Against Violence: Towards a Pedagogy and Praxis of Anti-Colonial, Anti-Capitalist, and Anti-Patriarchal Resistance,” featuring the work of an IA consortium learning group led by Mallika Bose (Pennsylvania State University) and Kush Patel (University of Michigan).

-The IA Community Portal is a members-only virtual platform that provides opportunities for IA members to connect and network, join peer support groups based on interest areas, exchange resources, and more.
+The IA Community Portal is a members-only virtual platform that provides opportunities for folks across the IA consortium to connect and network, join peer support groups based on interest areas, exchange resources, and more.
 Click here to learn more and access the Community Portal.

 Various IA initiatives may present information sessions throughout the year.
 For example, we have held information sessions on IA’s two student fellowship programs: 1) Publicly Active Graduate Education (PAGE) Fellowship and 2) Joy of Giving Something (JGS) Fellowship.
 We have also held information sessions regarding proposal submission for IA’s National Gathering.